We'd love for you to contribute to gitlint. Thanks for your interest! The source-code and issue tracker are hosted on Github.

 If you follow the steps above and follow the existing gitlint conventions wrt naming things, you should already be fairly close to done.

-In case you're looking for a slightly less formal spec, here's what gitlint requires of Contrib rules.
+In case you're looking for a slightly more formal spec, here's what gitlint requires of Contrib rules.

-- Since Contrib rules are really just user-defined rules that live withing the gitlint code-base, all the user-rule requirements also apply to Contrib rules.
+- Since Contrib rules are really just user-defined rules that live within the gitlint code-base, all the user-rule requirements also apply to Contrib rules.

 - All contrib rules must have associated unit tests.
 We sort of enforce this by a unit test that verifies that there's a test file for each contrib file.